-Chef Virginia Willis is the author of Lighten Up, Y'all, Bon Appétit, Y'all and Basic to Brilliant, Y'all, Okra: A Savor the South Cookbook, and Grits by Short Stack Editions.
+Willis is the author of Lighten Up, Y'all, Bon Appétit, Y'all, Basic to Brilliant, Y'all, Okra, and Grits.
 Lighten Up, Y'all: Classic Southern Recipes Made Healthy and Wholesome received a 2016 James Beard Foundation Award of Excellence in the Focus on Health category and was a finalist for Best American cookbook by the International Association of Culinary Professionals.

-She is an Editor at Large for Southern Living and author of the magazine’s popular column “Cooking with Virginia.”
+She is an Editor-at-Large for Southern Living and author of the magazine’s popular column “Cooking with Virginia.”
 The Chicago Tribune praised her as one of "Seven Food Writers You Need to Know."
-Her eponymous food blog, tagged as a favorite blog by Saveur magazine, receives rave reviews for her recipes and stories celebrating her Southern heritage and classic French training.
-Her articles have appeared nationally including Southern Living, Food52, CNN, All Recipes, Country Living, Eating Well, Family Fun, and Fine Cooking.
-As a nationally recognized Southern food and beverage authority she has been featured in the Washington Post, and USA Today, Serious Eats, and Tasting Table and quoted in the New York Times and the Wall Street Journal.
+Her eponymous food blog, tagged as a favorite blog by Saveur magazine, receives rave reviews for her recipes and stories celebrating her culinary adventures.
+Her articles have appeared nationally including Food52, CNN, All Recipes, Country Living, Eating Well, Family Fun, and Fine Cooking.
+As a nationally recognized Southern food and entertaining authority she has been featured in the Washington Post, and USA Today, Serious Eats, FoodNetwork.com, Tasting Table and quoted in the New York Times and the Wall Street Journal.

 Virginia is the former TV kitchen director for Martha Stewart Living, Bobby Flay, and Nathalie Dupree.
 She was the producer of Epicurious on the Discovery Channel.
-Her culinary consulting company, Virginia Willis Culinary Enterprises, Inc specializes in recipe development, content creation, culinary editorial services, culinary video production, spokesperson representation, and media training.
+Her culinary consulting company, Virginia Willis Culinary Enterprises, Inc specializes in culinary television production and script writing, recipe development, content creation, culinary editorial services, brand representation, and public speaking.